bmjcode/pywebarchive/README.md

 [pywebarchive-0.4.1.zip](https://github.com/bmjcode/pywebarchive/archive/refs/tags/v0.4.1.zip) | | source code (zip)
 [pywebarchive-0.4.1.tar.gz](https://github.com/bmjcode/pywebarchive/archive/refs/tags/v0.4.1.tar.gz) | | source code (tar.gz)

-The Windows vesrion of Webarchive Extractor runs on Windows 7 and higher.
+The Windows version of Webarchive Extractor runs on Windows 7 and higher.
 It is a portable application -- it doesn't require installation, and won't write to Application Data or the Windows Registry.

 On macOS and Linux (and Windows with [Python](https://www.python.org/) installed), you can run Webarchive Extractor directly from the source code.
 Both command-line ([extractor.py](extractor.py)) and graphical ([extractor-gui.py](extractor-gui.py)) versions are included.